fubicales2016/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 index: 3

 # Manager
-TODO: manel, melhorar a descricao do manager. alinha com o que escrevemos no big picture.
+TODO: manel, melhorar a descricao do manager. alinhar com o que escrevemos no big picture.

 The manager is the fogbow's component that runs in each federation member.
 It provides a OCCI API for end users and interacts with the rendezvous and other managers.